Fwoeni/Fwoeni/README.md

 Hey Hey my names fwoeni im a chemist

-I play games like minecraft(modded) stellaris
+I play games like minecraft(modded) and stellaris

 to sum it up im everyones nightmare